 If your insurer requests records that have nothing to do with the injury, then you have the right to challenge the request.
 Hiring a firm of experienced New York City personal injury lawyers can help to protect your privacy.
 It can also result in a better outcome since insurers know that accident victims who work with attorneys are serious about getting fair compensation for damages.

 “Reasonable” is in the eye of the beholder

 Insurance companies are like other businesses.
 They want to make as much money as possible, which means charging high rates for premiums and being careful about paying off claims.

 This creates a conflict of interest between adjusters and accident victims.
 The former is interested in protecting the employee’s profit margins whenever possible.
 Sadly, this can set accident victims up for intimidation, needless delays, or high-pressure tactics.

 Insurance companies try to create the impression that they’re all-powerful.
 But this is not true.
 You do have a duty to cooperate with their fact-finding efforts, of course.
 But you don’t have to submit to unreasonable or time-wasting demands.

 For this reason, it’s usually better for accident victims to obtain the requested records and forward them.
 If the company then demands additional records, you should respectfully refuse until the company can demonstrate why it needs the added information.

 There are many possible reasons why an insurer may want unlimited access to your medical history.
 Often, their true motivation is to find a reason to deny your claim.

-If at any point you feel that the insurer is trying to slip out of its contractual obligations, then you should contact a car accident attorney in New York from our firm right away.
+If at any point you feel that the insurer is trying to slip out of its contractual obligations, then you should contact a personal injury lawyer from our firm right away.
 Hiring a lawyer to protect your interests shows the other side that you’re serious about getting fair treatment.

 How an attorney can help you in an auto insurance matter